Full-Time Position

 Duration and Compensation

-Jones Valley Teaching Farm Instructor position is a year-round, full-time position with a 3-month probation period.
-Competitive compensation packages include salary, health benefits, and paid vacation.
+This is a year-round, full-time position with a 3-month probation period.
+Competitive compensation package includes:

 Application Information